-With this in mind, it might make sense to take your car off the road.
+If you plan to stop driving for a period of time, it might make sense to officially take your car off the road.
 If nothing else, it will save you money on car tax.

 You’ll get a refund for any full months remaining tax – so it makes sense to do it before the end of the month.

 The SORN process is quick and can be done online via the Gov.uk website.
 Have your 11-digit number from your V5C (vehicle log book) handy to declare SORN immediately – or the 16-digit number from your tax reminder (V11) for it to take effect at the end of the month.